colestrode/skellington/README.md

 information about a team you could need.

 `botConnected` is called for single team bots and Slack apps, though for single team bots it is called at the same moment in the lifecycle as `init`.
-If `startRtm` is false for a Slack app, then this lifecycle method will never be called.
+If `startRtm` is false for a Slack app then this lifecycle method will never be called.

 It is only fired if the RTM session can be established unlike the Botkit `create_bot` event, which is called after a successful OAuth authorization flow, but before an RTM session is established.